Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Wat Pho — Reclining Buddha

-Three Temples package — Wat Arun, Temple of Dawn
+Optional on the day — Wat Arun, the Temple of Dawn

-• Optional: Thai traditional costume rental (฿300–600) for photographs against the porcelain spires.
+- Thai traditional costume rental is available on-site for photographs against the porcelain spires.

-Full Day package — Bangkok canal longtail boat tour
+Optional on the day — Bangkok canal longtail boat

-• Board your private longtail speedboat from a pier near the Grand Palace area.
+- Board a longtail boat from a pier near the Grand Palace area.

-• One-hour private tour through Bangkok's ancient khlongs — canals that were Bangkok's streets before roads existed.
+- Through Bangkok's old khlongs — the canals that were the city's streets before roads existed.

-• Pass wooden temples, traditional stilt houses, monks, floating vendors, and local life.
+- Pass wooden temples, traditional stilt houses, monks, floating vendors, and everyday riverside life.

 Gems Gallery stop and return to hotel